-Mothers who have Children’s Division involvement are often without the support and access to services they need to provide a pathway for healing and reunification with their children.
-The Bio-Parent Advocacy program provides counseling services, easily accessible classes, support, and advocacy that helps provide real help and hope for mothers in difficult situations.
+Parents who have Children’s Division involvement are often without the support and access to services they need to provide a pathway for healing and reunification with their children.
+The Bio-Parent Advocacy program provides counseling services, easily accessible classes, support, and advocacy that help provide real help and hope for parents in difficult situations.

 For Children's Division/State of MO/Tax Payers:

 A family with children in care is costly, in time and resources.
 The Bio-Parent Advocacy program helps reduce the burden and costs for the state by providing parental support and attempting to reduce the time that children are in care, freeing up funds and case worker time for other endeavors.

 Healthy reunited families aren’t just good for families; it is good for our community!
 By helping provide support and advocacy to keep families together or reunite them as quickly as is safely possible, we are creating a healthier and happier community.

 How does a participant get involved?

 Entry at any point, access to classes online, and a trauma focus are important features of this program.
 Transportation, paperwork, shame, and long waiting lists are often significant barriers for parents in our community seeking assistance.
 This program is designed to allow easy access to classes and services when a client is ready for them.
 Participants may access the full program or only the parts that make most sense for them and their unique situation and needs.

 Individuals interested in finding out more or participating in the program can reach out to the Bio Parent Advocate for coaching/counseling needs or to attend a class or support group.